 For posh pescatarians: The Fish House

 For a quiet dinner with family, nothing tops The Fish House, which boasts a seaside location at Burleigh Heads -- and a view of the skyline -- and a host of perfectly prepared, mostly-Australian seafood.
-Even simple dishes like whole chargrilled calamari or a lemony fish soup feel elegant and special enough for a special-occasion splurge.
+Even simple dishes like whole chargrilled calamari or a lemony fish soup feel elegant and memorable enough for a special-occasion splurge.
 Unless you’re dining alone and can sneak in at lunchtime, reservations are a must.
 To enhance your experience, spend some time chatting up the sommelier for the perfect wine or cocktail pairing.